vladyslavBrothervinn/DL4CV/ReadMe.md

-# Custom Image Classification Dataset Loader
+# Animal Classification Dataset Loader

 ## Overview
 This project provides a PyTorch-based dataset class for loading and processing image datasets stored in a structured folder format.
 The dataset class ensures proper distribution of images into **train (70%)**, **validation (20%)**, and **test (10%)** subsets.
 The dataset is dynamically detected from folder names, making it adaptable for different classification tasks.